Mimicry: Predators

-Aggressive mimicry is found in predators or parasites that share some of the characteristics of a harmless species, allowing them to avoid detection by their prey or host; the strategy resembles a wolf in sheep's clothing, though no conscious deceptive intent is involved.
+Aggressive mimicry is found in predators or parasites that share some of the characteristics of a harmless species, allowing them to avoid detection by their prey or host.
+The strategy has been described by multiple zoologists as like the proverbial wolf in sheep's clothing, though no conscious deceptive intent is involved.
 The mimic may resemble the prey or host itself, or another organism that does not threaten the prey or host.

 Several spiders use aggressive mimicry to lure prey.
 Species such as the silver argiope (Argiope argentata) employ prominent patterns in the middle of their webs, such as zigzags.
 These may reflect ultraviolet light, and mimic the pattern seen in many flowers known as nectar guides.
 Spiders change their web day to day, which can be explained by the ability of bees to remember web patterns.

 Another case is where males are lured towards what seems to be a sexually receptive female.
 The model in this situation is the same species as the dupe.
 Female fireflies of the genus Photuris emit light signals that mimic the mating signals of females of the genus Photinus.
 Male fireflies from several different genera are attracted to these "femmes fatales", and are captured and eaten.
 Each female has a repertoire of signals matching the delay and duration of the flashes of the female of the corresponding species.

 Some carnivorous plants may be able to increase their rate of capturing insect prey through mimicry.